 Alternatives 2, 3, and 6 would have the least adverse impacts to other ungulates on the refuge because of increased habitat, except that competition between bighorn sheep, elk, and bison could increase.
 In the park aspen habitat under Alternatives 2, 3, and 6 would improve in many areas that are now being heavily grazed by elk.
 In areas where winter use by elk increased, competition with moose for browse could increase during some winters.
-Alternatives 2 and 6, followed by Alternative 3, would have the lowest risk of a non-endemic infectious disease in elk or bison herds adversely impacting the population health of other ungulates.
+Alternatives 2 and 6, followed by Alternative 3, would have the lowest risk of a nonendemic infectious disease in elk or bison herds adversely impacting the population health of other ungulates.

 Alternatives 4 and 5 would be more detrimental to mule deer, moose, and bighorn sheep on the refuge than Alternative 1 because of exclosures to protect aspen habitat from browsing.
 Adverse impacts would be less under Alternative 5 because supplemental feeding would continue in most winters.
+Alternative 4 impacts could be reduced after the initial phase due to adaptive changes in exclosure design.